GUIDE

 Enter names and seed positions

-After setting your player count and team size, the form generates input fields for each slot.
-Players are seeded in order — player 1 is the #1 seed, player 2 is #2, and so on.
+After setting your player count and team size, the form generates a card for each seed slot.
+Each card shows a #N seed label so it's easy to see the seeding order at a glance.
+Players are seeded in order — slot 1 is the #1 seed, slot 2 is #2, and so on.

 Player Names